Event Data Sharding Practice: Implementation Based on Dataway Sink¶

 enable_sinker = true

-# Define sharding basis fields (maximum 3)
+# Define sharding basis fields (up to 3)

 global_customer_keys = ["host", "env"]